-Citizens Finance Committe Calendar - Detail Fiscal Year 2020/2021 Meetings Scheduled Friday Mornings @ 7:00 am - 8:15 am Dial in Conference Call as Needed CFC RECOMMENDATION CFC recommends City closely scruitinize any proposed new sosions and attrilion-related positions to mitigate added pressure to personnel, pension and any associated capital expenditures.
-DETAILS Personnel costs represent 74% of the total City of Kirkwood operating budget.
-Recent McCrath Human Resources Group engaged to perform full analysis of City's pay plan compared to other municipalities.
+CFC RECOMMENDATION CFC recommends City closely scruitinize any proposed new positons and attrition-related positions to mitigate added pressure to personnel, pension and any associated capital expenditures.
+Citizens Finance Committe Calendar - Detail Fiscal Year 2020/2021 Meetings Scheduled Friday Mornings @ 7:00 am - 8:15 am Dial in Conference Call as Needed DETAILS Personnel costs represent 74% of the total City of Kirkwood operating budget.
+Recent McGrath Human Resources Group engaged to perform full analysis of City's pay plan compared to other municipalities.
 New pay grades implemented mid-year 2019 with employees below new minimum receiving increases.
-Compression addressed in FY20 budget for long tentured emplyees to be paid above new employees.
+Compression addressed in FY20 budget for long tenured emplyees to be parid above new employees.
 Police and Fire Departments represent a majority of the McGrath Study increases adopted.
-The City carefully monitors compensation and benefits to ensure we can compete for the best employees.
-5/28/19: 74% of budget is personnel expense.
-The City is in the 55th percentile compared to neighboring communities for compensation.
-Must address service quality and citizen demands.
-Attrition rates are low.
-No mention of overtime and additions to staff with any new positions to be justified.
-Did split the job out for Fire Marshall when David left.
-No new functions contemplated across the board.
-Gallagher workplace is up and running for medical/dental benefits that will reduce cost.
-Flex scheduling is underwy at City Hall for some employees.
-Implemented McGrath recommendations impact the FY20 budget by \$540K/vear. medical claims has saved the City over \$1.5M.
-Recent experience in medical claims has saved the City over \$1.5M.
-Recent experience in Workers comp premiums were increase costs going forward (25%).
+Implemented McGrath recommendations impact the FY20 budget by \$540K/year.
+North page of yours are only account most the medical claims has saved the City over \$1.5M.
+Recent experience in these areas will significantly increase costs going forward (25%).
 Workers comp premiums were increased in the current year's budget and the fund will be carefully monitored to ensurewe can meet our workers comp obligations.
 The City does have stop loss insurance on claims in excess of \$100,000 and for total claims that exceed total collected premiums by 15%.
 The City implemented an onlie benefit portal system to better serve employees.
-Costs are controlled through a wellness program, biometric screenings, and a cultur of safety, health and wellness. budget.
-Following study, FY20 budget includes cost of living adjustments that equate to 3 1/2% of salaries.
+Costs are controlled through a wellness program, biometric screenings, and a cultur of safety, health and wellness. budget Following study, FY20 budget includes cost of living adjustments that equate to 3 1/2% of salaries.
 Staff worked to mitigate a 6.7% increase in medical insurance premiums by adjusting the plan design to offer more options allowing the City to realize a premium increase of 1%.
 Also introduced Health Savings Accounts and more choice with dental and vision.
 Dental & vision premiums static.
 ERP if implemented will benefit HR functions including performance management.
 Employee participation in wellness programs allows employee to qualify for day off or equivalent in cash.
-Budget includes a safety borus for employees, full time \$200 one time and eligible part time \$100 for an estimated cost of \$62K or 25% of the anticipated savings to achieve a modifier be paid.
-AGENDA.
-Headcount & Cost by Department - 5 yr trend separated by cost and benefits.
-Gallacher cost reductions experienced.
-Capital expenditures associated with staff additions.
-Step Salary Process, Union Activities Police & Fire Pension Updates Safety Bonus, Sick Leave Buy-Back DISCUSSION LEADERS Georgia Ragland Russ Hawes CFC LEAD Matt Biere Hunter Martiniere Barb Feiner All CFC TOPIC(S) COMP PLANNING, WORKERS COMP, MEDICAL CLAIMS THANKSGIVING HOLIDAY NO MEETING EMERGING TOPICS CAO BUDGET PRIORITIES CFC MEMORANDUM FINALIZATION Council I Draft I 6102/22/11 Sudget 02-13 020 V4 Thursday 11/28/2019 Friday 11/29/2019 Friday 12/06/2019 D ODiday 12/13/2019 C 12/20/2019
+Budget includes a safety bonus for employees, full time \$200 one time and eligible part time \$100 for an estimated cost of \$6XK or 25% of the anticipated savings to achieve a modifier below 1.
+Believe will be above 1 this year so a bonus likely will not be paid.
+AGENDA Headcount & Cost by Department - 5 yr trend separated by cost and benefits.
+Capital expenditures associated with staff additions. ary Process, Union Activities Fire Pension Updates DISCUSSION LEADERS Georgia Ragland Russ Hawes CFC LEAD Matt Biere Hunter Martiniere Barb Feiner All CFC E TOPIC(S) COMP PLANNING, WORKERS COMP, THANKSGIVING :019 HOLIDAY :019 NO MEETING 1019 EMERGING TOPICS CAO BUDGET :019 PRIORITIES CFC MEMORANDUM Council I Draft Budget 03-04- 020 V5 Thursday 11/28/2019 Friday 11/29/2019 Friday 12/06/2019 다 (한iday 12/13/2019 CS 12/20/2019